COVID-19 Shoot Guidelines

 ● Talent should dress themselves wherever possible.

-● If the stylist needs to break 2m-distancing they should wear appropriate PPE (see PPE and sanitisation section below).
+● If the stylist needs to break social distancing they should avoid face-to-face positioning, remain in fixed teams and refer to the PPE and sanitisation section below.

 Hair & Make-Up (HMU)

 ● Position HMU stations to allow appropriate social distancing or use Perspex screens between stations.

 ● Kit should remain unique to each artist/talent.

 ● Appropriate disinfecting processes should be followed - using Barbicide or equivalent.